bistro-its-berkeley/BISTRO/BISTRO-Optimization-Library/per_mile/README.md

 * the per_mile free form optimization is based on per_mile and it is still in development
 * run bayesian_optimization_per_mile_free_form.py to run the free form experiment
+* the baselinerunner is for getting the starting state of the simulation to decide the pricing areas